 During the Melbourne incident, the Critical Incident Response Team of the Victoria Police stood down until the rampaging vehicle had been rammed.
 A police officer then shot the driver, almost at the very instant that the vehicle came to a halt, hitting him in the arm.
 The shot was necessary to prevent the driver from attempting to reverse out of the crash and continuing the murderous rampage.

 The best application of a firearm, therefore, would come after the terrorist vehicle has been brought to a stop.
 The driver can then be accosted, or neutralized, as necessary to prevent more bloodshed.
-A gun can be used in a citizen’s arrest type of scenario, to prevent the perpetrator’s escape.
+In the absence of law enforcement personnel, a lawfully armed citizen can use a gun to effect a citizen’s arrest, to prevent the perpetrator from escaping or causing additional injury.

-As always, be wary in case he has armed accomplices planted within the crowd.
+As always, be wary in case the perpetrator has armed accomplices seeded within the crowd.

 Unfortunately, it looks as though the number of vehicle rammings is set to increase in the immediate future.
 To the terrorist, it has proven to be a viable tactic, and one that doesn’t necessarily require the perpetrator to sacrifice his/her life, in the same way that suicide bombers are required to do.

-Videos released by ISIL in 2014 actually encourage its sympathizes to carry out such acts of terrorism, and specify the targeting of high-density crowds, with instructions to accelerate to maximum speed before contact, to maximize the carnage.
+Videos released by ISIL in 2014 actually encourage its sympathizers to carry out such acts of terrorism, and specify the targeting of high-density crowds.
+These videos instruct divers to accelerate to high speeds before contact, in order to maximize the carnage.